jnunyez/synchronization/README.md

 - Connect GPS Antenna to the RF Input of the STS4 card

-- Connect USB cable from uUSB in card to USB port in worker node.
-Switch-on the worker node to check that the GNSS receiver in the card is detected as a USB device:
+- Connect USB cable from uUSB in card to USB port in worker node and switch-on the worker node

+- Two USB lines must be detected, the U-Blox GNSS receiver (Vendor IDs 1546) and the Silicom propietary USB (Vendor ID 1373):

   ```console
    # lsusb -d 1546: